The Power of Compassion in Recovery

 When depression is suffocating us, it often feels impossible to find the energy to see outside our own pain.
 Psychotherapy, medications, centering exercises, nature, music, etc. are all beneficial in healing the emotional, mental, and physical scars of abuse trauma.
 But there is an element of the healing process that is not often talked about.
-It is the vital role of looking beyond ourselves and finding ways to help others.
+It is the power of compassion in our recovery and the vital role of looking beyond ourselves and finding ways to help others.

 Nothing to Give